bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_Scaled.md

 - [ ] Place the plate on the magnetic stand and wait until the liquid is clear (~5 minutes).
 - [ ] Transfer 9 µL supernatant from each well of the PCR plate to the corresponding well of a new Deepwell MIDI plate.
 - [ ] Vortex and invert IPB multiple times to resuspend.
 - [ ] For standard DNA input, do as follows.
+If using small amplicon, see Illumina manual.
  + Add 8 µL nuclease-free water to each well containing supernatant.
  + Add 9 µL IPB to each well containing supernatant.
  + Pipette each well 10 times to mix.
 Alternatively, seal the plate and use a plate shaker at 1600 rpm for 1minute.